-This sector policy applies to Societe Generale and all consolidated companies over which it exercises exclusive control (together, the "Group").
+This sector policy applies to all consolidated companies over which the Group exercises exclusive control.

 It applies to the following products and services:

 - Banking and financial products and services: credit, debt and equity markets, guarantees and advisory activities. - Services provided by the Group's entities managing proprietary assets and third-party assets, with the exception of index-linked products.
 External asset managers are monitored and encouraged to implement similar standards. - Investment activities of the Group's insurance entities.